 The editor had discovered my work as an artist photographer.
 He was surprised by my conceptual art photos and by the articles published on my blog about the photographic approach.
 He wanted to know more about me.
 He asked a journalist from the editorial office to contact me.

 The interview had to fit on one page of the magazine.
-The journalist asked me 6 questions.
-Here are the first 5 questions he asked me:
+The journalist asked me six questions.
+These are the first five questions he asked me: